elixirschool/elixirschool/th/lessons/basics/pipe-operator.md

 ---
 layout: page
 title: Pipe Operator
 category: basics
 order: 6
-lang: en
+lang: th
 ---

 The pipe operator `|>` passes the result of an expression as the first parameter of another expression.